immdipu/withAmpersand-docusaurus/docs/docs/defining-integrations/read-actions.md

 ### Allow users to pick from all fields

-If you want to give your user the option to pick from any of the fields in their Object, use optionalFieldsAuto: all.
+If you want to give your user the option to pick from any of the fields in their Object, use `optionalFieldsAuto: all`.
 The UI component will populate a list of all the fields pulled from their object and allow them to pick which ones your app will be able to read.

 ```yaml title="yaml"
              standardObjects: